Solutions

 Collaboration and Coordination

-Engage with Government Policy: When possible, industry academics and analysts whom we interviewed recommended that investors engage with government policy regarding alternative proteins.
-This may be most easily done through collaboratives such as trade associations, where investors do not need to engage with policymakers directly but have their interests represented collectively.
-The long-term benefit of such engagement would hopefully be more government grants and subsidization of the alternative protein industry, which are currently orders of magnitude smaller than those awarded to the conventional animal agriculture industry.55
+Engage with Government Policy: Investors can engage with government policy through collaboratives such as trade associations, where investors do not need to engage with policymakers directly but have their interests represented collectively.

 Greater availability of sources of non-dilutive funding could be very helpful for freeing companies to pursue greater benefits to the common good.
 Existing non-dilutive funding sources (e.g., research grants, the X Prize) are difficult to access, taking significant time and resources to obtain as well as requiring rigorous documentation and reporting processes.